 Note for Medical Centers Employees

-If you find an existing report in the Workday Reports Catalog that will work but you do not have access due to your Security Role, or cannot find one that meets your needs, please email the WMS Team for assistance.
+If you cannot find a report that meets your needs, please email the WMS Team for assistance.

 Do I have to run all reports via the search?